Kashmir netizens face action over social media posts ahead of Supreme Court’s verdict on Article 370

 Official sources said legal action had been taken against three residents of Anantnag district in south Kashmir, and two residents of Ganderbal district in central Kashmir “for uploading and sharing hateful content on social media platforms”.

-Official sources also said around nine locals face action for their social media posts so far.
+Official sources also said around nine residents face action for their social media posts so far.
 The J&K Police, however, could not confirm the numbers immediately.

 The J&K Police have warned locals against the “misuse” of social media.
 “Any attempt to vitiate the environment and create issues in public order will be seen seriously and legal action will be taken,” the police said.